microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    ![SQL DNS](images/sql_dns.png)

-## Setting up the VSTS team project
+## Setting up the Azure DevOps project

-1. Use the [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?Name=deploymentgroups&TemplateId=77368) to provision the team project on the VSTS account.
+1. Use the [Azure DevOps Demo Generator](https://vstsdemogenerator.azurewebsites.net/?Name=deploymentgroups&TemplateId=77368) to provision the team project on the Azure DevOps account.

-   > **VSTS Demo Generator** helps you create team projects on your VSTS account with sample content that include source code, work items,iterations, service endpoints, build and release definitions based on the template you choose during the configuration.
+   > **Azure DevOps Demo Generator** helps you create team projects on your Azure DevOps account with sample content that include source code, work items,iterations, service endpoints, build and release definitions based on the template you choose during the configuration.

    ![VSTS Demo Generator](images/vstsdemogen.png)